Coventry Cultural Challenge

 Teams and Presentations

-Five teams took part in the Coventry Cultural Challenge, held at Coventry University’s Jaguar Centre, each developed and presented an idea to ‘make life better in Coventry’.
+Five teams took part in the Coventry Cultural Challenge; each developed and presented an idea to ‘make life better in Coventry’.
 Pages have been created for each team that include details of their proposals:

 Data